 Figure 6.
 Silver layer XRD diffractogram.

 In the images obtained by SEM and AFM analysis (Figure 7), a morphology consisting of rings and droplets as well as their aggregates is noticeable.
 Formations with sizes ranging from 2.9 μm to 0.801 μm and even smaller for rings were measured, and in the case of droplets the sizes vary from 2.403 μm to 0.133 μm and even smaller.
-These indicate the formation of nanoparticles, as well as micrometric structures, some resulting from the aggregation of smaller particles, and others as melt splashes.
+These indicate the formation of nanoparticles, as well as micrometric structures, some resulting from the aggregation of smaller particles, while others as melt splashes.